-The Freedom Stimulator device is the smallest, most compact, lightest, microstimulator on the market, at only 0.20 cc, it fits through the lumen of a standard gauge needle for placement without surgery.
+Freedom Stimulators are the smallest, most compact microstimulators on the market, at only 0.4 cc, it fits through the lumen of a standard gauge needle for placement without surgery.

-The Freedom system is used for a variety of chronic leg and back pain indications.
-Please consult your physician to see if you are a possible candidate.
+Freedom Stimulators are used for a variety of chronic pain conditions.
+Please consult your physician to see if you are a candidate.

-Before a permanent Freedom System is prescribed to a patient, a trial system is first implanted.
-A trial receiver is implanted for a therapy evaluation; results will be reviewed at the end of the trial period to determine if the pain relief was satisfactory.
-Considerations before permanent implant may also include if the patient experiences any adverse events, difficulty operating the Wearable Antenna Assembly, paresthesia coverage, and pain relief.
+Before a permanent Freedom Stimulator is implanted, a patient is able to test out their pain relief through a trial procedure.
+A trial stimulator is percutaneously inserted for a therapy evaluation; results will be reviewed with your physician at the end of the trial period to determine if the pain relief was satisfactory.

-The external Wearable Antenna Assembly will need to be charged daily and may last up to 24 hours on a single charge depending on the duty cycle.
-Two external units are provided to every user so that they can always have a fully charged system ready for use.
+The external Wearable Antenna Assembly will need to be charged daily and may last up to 24 hours on a single charge depending on your therapy settings.

 On average 4 hours, even if the battery is completely depleted.

-No. Your wearable antenna assembly is not waterproof.
+No. Your Wearable Antenna Assembly (WAA) is not waterproof.
 Keep it dry to avoid damage.
-Do not use the stimulator when engaging in activities that might cause the stimulator to get wet, such as swimming or bathing.
+Do not use the stimulator when engaging in activities that might cause the WAA to get wet, such as swimming or bathing.

 Most physical activities are considered safe after the procedure.
-It is always advisable to talk with your specialist regarding exercise, hobbies, and work.
+Consult with your physician as to when you can resume normal activities.

-Most insurance companies and Medicare cover SCS & PNS procedures.
+Most insurance companies and Medicare cover Spinal Cord Stimulator & Peripheral Nerve Stimulator procedures.
 Check with your provider to understand your financial responsibility.

 Spinal Cord Stimulation and Peripheral Nerve Stimulation have been clinically proven to reduce chronic pain.
 It may not reduce all of your pain but some patients have reported complete pain relief, results may vary.